-With these observations in mind, continue to stare at Figure 2.5.
-Notice that middle-income countries have greater mobility than either the poorest or the richest countries.
-For instance, only 45% of all the countries in category 2 remained where they were in 1990.
-In contrast, over 70% of the poorest countries (category 1) remained where they were in 1990, and none of them made it over the world average by 2020.
-Likewise, 90% of the richest countries in 1990 remained right where they were in 2020.
-This is interesting because it suggests that although everything is possible (in principle), a history of underdevelopment or extreme poverty puts countries at a tremendous disadvantage.
+With these observations in mind, continue to stare at Figure ??.
+Notice that middle-income countries have far greater mobility than either the poorest or the richest countries.
+For instance, only half of all the countries in category 3 (between half the world average and the world average) remained where they were in 1962.
+In stark contrast to this, fully 84% of the poorest countries (category 1) remained where they were in 1962, and none of them made it over the world average by 2009.
+Likewise, 97% of the richest countries in 1982 stayed right where they were in 2009.17 This is interesting because it suggests that although everything is possible (in principle), a history of underdevelopment or extreme poverty puts countries at a tremendous disadvantage.